 You now have a rough idea as to how much water your family uses in a day.
+Can you estimate the amount of water used by you for personal cleanliness in a day.
 Using this information, calculate the amount of water needed by your family in a year.
 Now, divide this amount by the number of members of your family.
 This will give an idea of the amount of water needed by one member of your family in a year.
 Find the number of people that live in your village or town.

 You may now get an idea of the amount of water needed by your village or town in a year.